-I am answering the questions raised by Ritesh Dwivedy on YourStory called 5 questions for the anti-Aadhaar brigade.
-It’s also available on UIDAI website .
-Readers may want to read that first.
+I am answering questions raised by Ritesh Dwivedy on YourStory in a blog post titled 5 questions for the anti-Aadhaar brigade.
+It's also available on UIDAI website.
+Readers may want to read that post first.
 Also everyone is welcome to share or republish my answers under CCBYSA.

 Let's start with the introduction

 And yet, we hear so much anti-Aadhaar news.
 So why would anyone oppose Aadhaar?
 There are people with vested interests or extreme ideology – they do not want corruption to go away, they are middlemen who have been making crores through corrupt practices, or they believe in extreme anti-state ideologies.

 I started reading your article thinking it would lead to a good discussion about tech, policy, privacy, social impact etc. But if someone starts an introduction with blaming the opposition.
 Calling them supporters of corruption, middle men, extreme even before laying out questions.
 Then it doesn't instill confidence about the quality of questions.
 I was kind of disappointed with the questions.
 But then I choose to answer because it can help.